James Phillip Holland: Early life

 James Phillip Holland was born in 1934 in Bowling Green, Kentucky to Charles R. and Rosie (Breman) Holland.
-He was valedictorian at State Street High School1, and was named to the United States Military Academy by Senator John Sherman Cooper on the recommendation of Kentucky State College President R.B.
+He was valedictorian at State Street High School, and was named to the United States Military Academy by Senator John Sherman Cooper on the recommendation of Kentucky State College President R.B.
 Atwood.
 Instead of going to West Point, Holland went to Kentucky State College from where he graduated with a Bachelor of Science degree in 1965.

 Work

 Professional education and research

-Holland earned a Master's degree and Doctoral degree from Indiana University in 1958 and 1961, respectively, in endocrinology for his work on iodine in the thyroid, determination of plasmid-bound iodine, and the relationship between cellular oxygen consumption and thyroid activity.
+Holland earned a Master's degree and Doctoral degree from Indiana University in 1958 and 1961, respectively, in endocrinology for his work on iodine in the thyroid, the determination of plasmid-bound iodine, and the relationship between cellular oxygen consumption and thyroid activity.
 Holland left Indiana University to work as faculty at Howard University, until he was hired at Indiana University Bloomington in 1967 as an associate professor in the Department of Biology.
 There Holland continued his research into the thyroid, becoming a full professor in 1974, and continued working as a professor until his death in 1998.
-His research on thyroid hormones was primarily based around how they influenced female reproductive physiology.
+His research on thyroid hormones was primarily based on how they influenced female reproductive physiology.